 4. Reach toward your left heel.
 Same movement, opposite side.
 Laterally flex your torso to the left, sliding your left hand toward your left heel.
 Feel the squeeze in your left oblique.
 Touch, then return to center.
 One right tap plus one left tap equals one full rep.

 5. Breathe and repeat.
 Exhale each time you reach toward a heel.
 Inhale as you return to center.
 Keep your lower back pressed into the mat and your core braced the entire time.
 Don't hold your breath.
-Beginners: 3 sets of 12-15 reps per side.
+Beginners: 3 sets of 12 to 15 reps per side.
 If your neck starts to fatigue before your obliques, that's a sign you need to refocus on your core doing the work.

 Heel taps proper form showing crunch position with shoulder blades elevated, lateral reach toward heel, and controlled return to center